ourylydibin/Diabete_deployment_Heroku/README.md

 #### You can access the application [here](https://diabeteprediction.herokuapp.com/).
 #### Note: Making a query may take few secondes to load the data sometimes, as the server may be in hibernate state.

-## CHALLENGES
-- The issue was that after installing docker it was not starting.
-After reading some Stackoverflow pages they were saying that I had to enable the virtual machine.
-Once I did that from the Bios it worked.
-- I had other issues when creating the Dockerfile.
-Docker could not build the docker image because I did not include the right base image in the file.
-It worked after I pulled the right image.
-- I had also problems with misunderstanding some docker and Kubernetes commands.
-But everything was solved after reading some blogs.

 ## How to use
 - In the application bars, type only numerical values(positive of negative values).
 If you type other than numerical values you will be getting an error.